xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
 > XYZ Maps is a database.
 Databases trade off storage space for speed, and your data will always
-> take up more storage space in Data Hub than it does in a static file.
+> take up more storage space in XYZ Maps than it does in a static file.
 When a file is uploaded into
-> a Data Hub Space, features, their properties, and the geometries are broken out into multiple tables,
+> a XYZ Maps Space, features, their properties, and the geometries are broken out into multiple tables,
 > indexed and tagged.
 All of this lets you query your geospatial data on demand, and access it
 > dynamically as vector tiles.
-You can check the size of your Data Hub Spaces in your account
+You can check the size of your XYZ Maps Spaces in your account
 > dashboard or the CLI.

 ##### Upload a shapefile